vilinfield/rom-building/README.md

 ## OLD:

-* These are READMES and manifests that showed people how to build certain ROM's for the Asus Zenfone 2.
-These however are no longer supported.
+* These are guides and manifests that showed people how to build certain ROM's for the Asus Zenfone 2.
+These are no longer supported.

 ## old.sh:

 * Old build script used for OwnROM marshmallow.
-This is also no longer supported.
+This is no longer supported.

 ## License:

-* MIT
+* Available under the MIT license